6.2. pipx-based installation

 Now, we have a new Python version in our system, but it is still not available (if you run python --version you will get the same result as before).
 There are two options moving forward:

-The installation instructions for pipx can be found in the official webpage specific for the three operative systems.
+The installation instructions for pipx can be found in the official webpage specific for the three operating systems.
 The following instructions, however, should work for the three cases:

 python -m pip install pipx